 Legal Progress Internship

 Legal Progress is the legal policy program at the Center for American Progress.
-No matter the issue—health care, immigration, marriage equality, offshore oil drilling, privacy, or ethics—the judiciary will continue to play an increasingly important role in the lives of hardworking Americans, as well as in the success of the progressive legislative agenda.
-Through legal and policy analysis, communications and public education, and convening key stakeholders, Legal Progress is helping to push the American legal system in a more progressive direction and educate the public about the effect the courts have on the issues they care about most.
+No matter the issue, the judiciary will continue to play an increasingly important role in the lives of hardworking Americans, as well as in the success of the progressive legislative agenda.
+Through legal and policy analysis, communications and public education, and convening key stakeholders, Legal Progress helps push the American legal system in a more progressive direction and educate the public about the courts’ effect on the issues they care about most.

-Legal Progress relies on interns with both undergraduate and law school experience.
+Legal Progress considers interns with both undergraduate and law school experience.
 While both types of interns get hands-on experience with the program’s campaigns and policy work, each serves in a capacity that is tailored to their experience and will further their professional development.
+Interns learn many of the basic skills it takes to work at a progressive nonprofit from a front-row seat.
 Participants will have an opportunity to work with policymakers, legal experts, and allied organizations to help promote a progressive judiciary.
-Law school interns typically focus on legal research, contributing to the published reports that Legal Progress produces and participating in the program’s legal policy role at CAP.
+Law school interns typically focus on legal research, contributing to the published reports that Legal Progress produces and participating in the program’s legal policy role at American Progress.
 Undergraduate interns contribute to the operations of the federal court and fair courts campaigns, become familiar with contemporary legal issues, and are immersed American Progress’ outstanding undergraduate internship program.

-Since Legal Progress began three years ago, it has dramatically increased the national and state coverage of the federal judicial vacancy crisis, the corporate influence on the judiciary, and the difference between a conservative and progressive judicial philosophy.
+Legal Progress has dramatically increased the national and state coverage of the federal judicial vacancy crisis, the corporate influence on the judiciary, and the difference between a conservative and progressive judicial philosophy.
 There has been a significant increase in the number of federal judges confirmed to the bench—even in the face of unprecedented obstruction by some members of the U.S. Senate—and Legal Progress has catalyzed the progressive community and elected officials to begin speaking about judges, courts, and the law in a coherent and consistent manner.